Commitment to Impact Measurement

 In 2013, we ran a research project on our alumni (past programme participants) funded by the First Rand Foundation: Key Findings from ‘Leading and Learning’ Looking Back With enke: Alumni.

-Social and emotional competencies: enke’s definition of leadership is ‘the ability to take an idea and turn it into reality’.
+1. Essential social and emotional competencies: enke’s definition of leadership is ‘the ability to take an idea and turn it into reality’.
 We have identified four key competencies we think are foundational to youth leadership development – grit, self-efficacy, growth mindset, and social awareness.
+We found that:

 - Grit and growth mindset increase across project status – i.e. those who finished a social impact project had higher scores than those who didn’t start.